What can a bank or building society offer you?

 Why might I need a bank or building society account?

-In order to store and manage your money safely; it allows you to easily pay bills, cash cheques, take money out, pay wages in, purchase goods in-store or online, make mobile payments, record your spending – the possibilities are endless (well, not quite endless, but you know what we mean!).
+In order to store and manage your money safely; it allows you to easily pay bills, cash cheques, pay wages in, purchase goods in-store or online, make mobile payments, record your spending – the possibilities are endless (well, not quite endless, but you know what we mean!).

 Why types of bank accounts are there?

-The terms used can differ from bank to bank, but here are four main types to look out for:
+The terms used can differ from one bank to another, but here are four main types to look out for:

 Basic bank account – the simplest type of bank account that allows you to receive and access your money as well as pay bills via cash, debit card and online but doesn’t include overdrafts, cheques or credit cards.